geneeblack/graphql_model_mapper/README.md

 The method that you assign to the resolver should either be self contained or call a class method that accepts and orchestrates the parameters passed from GraphQL in the resolve.
 In this example it is simply calling a GraphQL::ExecutionError to output the contents of the input parameters.
 These methods could be anywhere in your application, they are not limited to the model on which they are defined.

-When returning items to populate the appropriate output type, return them as a hash value shaped to fir that output types definition.
+When returning items to populate the appropriate output type, return them as a hash value shaped to fit the output types definition.
 GraphQL will take care of the final mapping and shapping of the models item(s)

     resolver: -> (obj, inputs, ctx){
         items = YourClass.method_that_returns_items(obj, inputs, ctx, name)